PRESENTING a STUNNING piece of Indian Antiquity from the 10th Century, namely, a Varaha Red Sandstone Central India Carving.

 It carried an Auction estimate of USD 7,000 to USD 10,000 and sold for USD 7,800 (not including buyers premium).

-Allowing for inflation alone this would be over $13,500 in today’s value.
+Allowing for inflation alone this would be over $15,500 in today’s value.
+At top estimate, this would equate to $19,500 in today’s value.

 The original Sotheby’s Lot No. Label is still attached, as is the catalog label on the back.